microsoft/fast/packages/web-components/fast-foundation/src/data-grid/data-grid.spec.md

 ### Non-goals
 - The initial version of the component will not support virtualization or pagination to display large data sets but should be architected to support both in the future.

 ### Features
 - Generates a data grid layout based on provided data.
 - Authors can take advantage of multiple customization points to control the grid display.
 - Manages keyboard navigation across the grid.

 ### Risks and Challenges
 - Unique identifiers are not required per row/data item, this may cause an unstable relationships between data rows and component representations.
+Authors should be cautious about storing references to grid elements as the data associated with a particular cell or row can change as data is updated.

 ### Prior Art/Examples